andretms/Scratch/README.md

 We use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) with the community to provide support.
 We highly recommend you ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.

-If you find and bug or have a feature request, please raise the issue on GitHub Issues for this repo.
+If you find and bug or have a feature request, please raise the issue on [GitHub Issues](https://feedback.azure.com/forums/169401-azure-active-directory).

+To provide a recommendation, visit our [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

 ## Contribute